SigmaHQ/sigma/README.md

 The content of this repository is released under the following licenses:

-* The toolchain (everything under `tools/`) is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+* The toolchain (everything under tools/) is licensed under the[GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html)
-* The [Sigma specification](https://github.com/Neo23x0/sigma/wiki) is public domain.
+* The [Sigma Specification](https://github.com/SigmaHQ/sigma-specification) and the Sigma logo are public domain
-* Everything else, especially the rules contained in the `rules/` directory is released under the [Detection Rule License (DRL) 1.0](https://github.com/Neo23x0/sigma/blob/master/LICENSE.Detection.Rules.md).
+* The rules contained in the [SigmaHQ repository](https://github.com/SigmaHQ) are released under the [Detection Rule License (DRL) 1.1](https://github.com/SigmaHQ/sigma/blob/master/LICENSE.Detection.Rules.md)

 # Credits